Alan Schlesinger: 2006 U.S. Senate campaign

-Throughout the campaign he was considered a longshot, and many Republicans declined to support him, turning instead to Lieberman.
-President George W. Bush declined to endorse Schlesinger's candidacy.
-White House Press Secretary Tony Snow has said that the Connecticut Republican Party "has suggested that we not make an endorsement in that race and so we're not."
+Throughout the campaign, Schlesinger was considered a longshot, and many Republicans declined to support him, turning instead to Lieberman, who ran and ultimately won as an independent candidate after losing the Democratic Party's nomination in an August primary.
+Upon his victory, although he received much more support from independents and Republicans than Democrats, Lieberman announced he would caucus with the Democratic majority in the Senate in the 110th United States Congress.
+President George W. Bush had declined to endorse Schlesinger's candidacy.
+White House Press Secretary Tony Snow also stated that the Connecticut Republican Party suggested that "we not make an endorsement in that race and so we're not."